PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 prevalidation plan now corrects all three paths with no remaining strict xfail.
 The mechanical ownership extraction is complete with the corrected body, two production calls, statistics, and artifact control preserved.
 Resume by inventorying the next raw source-order owner before changing it.
+That 129-line stale channelwise-binary Transpose repair already has indexed positive, multiple-match, fan-out, and convergence-runner coverage.
+A new malformed source-signature characterization is a strict xfail because the repair rewires the binary input before assigning a rank-two signature to a rank-four output.
+Prevalidate the signature before mutation, then extract only the repair owner;
+leave the three-round convergence runner in the lowerer.
 No broad conversion sweep is implied by this checkpoint.